psakhis/Groovy_MiSTer/Readme.md

     *Automatic frame delay for best results on latency options *For dosbox core, set 60fps on core options.
+    *Hardware cores only works with glcore/vulkan.
+    *For run a core from command line -> retroach.exe -L cores/xxxx.dll file

 ### [MiSTerCast](https://github.com/iequalshane/MiSTerCast)
 Thanks to @Shane for this great windows utility to mirror desktop.